jpolitz/jpolitz.github.com/notes/_posts/2019-02-07-writing-in-class.md

   my backpack).
 I read papers on my iPad, too, so even if it has some tradeoffs with the tablet, overall I like having it.

+**Update April 2020** Ranjit Jhala pointed out to me that Quicktime has a neat way to support screen mirroring from iPad to OSX – Quicktime!
+You can open it up and select “New Video Recording” and then select your cord-connected iPad.
+You don't need to start the recording, just use the preview window it gives you.
+This allows you to use the iOS Notability app, which in many ways is nicer than its desktop version.
+You can still copy-paste from OSX into Notability – just long-press with the Pencil to paste.
+This looks really good and seems to perform extremely well.
+While Astropad (below) would start to slow down forwarding pen strokes to Desktop Notability when recording with OBS or screencasting in Zoom, this stays sprightly, probably because it's relying more on the iPad's processing power to draw.

 I'm including [Astropad](https://astropad.com/) here because you can't out-of-the-box use an iPad and a Pencil to write on your OSX screen in any reasonable way that I could find.
 Astropad is a pen-input screen-mirroring tool